-- Most common cause of reduced vision (particularly cataracts) - Responsible for about 35% of cases of visual impairment - Cataracts - May result from a number of processes (mainly age-related) - Usually progress slowly, but frequently only detected when reach a certain level of severity, or during ophthalmological examination - Symptoms often subtle (e.g., yellow vision) and often an anatomically severe cataract will not be associated with an equally severe functional loss of vision - Symptoms may include glare, blurred vision, altered color perception, change of refraction, and monocular diplopia - A "sudden appearance" reported as an adverse event could actually result from a pre-existing condition - Care should be taken in evaluating apparent association between these lesions and drug therapy. - Definitions (from multiple sources): - Aphakia: absence of lens; may occur congenitally or from trauma, but is most commonly caused by extraction of a cataract - Cataract: - Congenital or acquired lack of clarity of the lens - o Clouding of the lens - Opacity of lens or capsule of eye causing impairment of vision or blindness
+- Most common cause of reduced vision (particularly cataracts) - Responsible for about 35% of cases of visual impairment - Cataracts - May result from a number of processes (mainly age-related) - Usually progress slowly, but frequently only detected when reach a certain level of severity, or during ophthalmological examination - Symptoms often subtle (e.g., yellow vision) and often an anatomically severe cataract will not be associated with an equally severe functional loss of vision - Symptoms may include glare, blurred vision, altered color perception, change of refraction, and monocular diplopia - A "sudden appearance" reported as an adverse event could actually result from a pre-existing condition - Care should be taken in evaluating apparent association between these lesions and drug therapy. - Definitions (from multiple sources): - Aphakia: absence of lens; may occur congenitally or from trauma, but is most commonly caused by extraction of a cataract - Cataract: - Congenital or acquired lack of clarity of the lens - Clouding of the lens - Opacity of lens or capsule of eye causing impairment of vision or blindness

-- Included: - Terms for resulting complications such as PT Aphakia - Therapeutic procedural terms and related complications - Selected PTs linked to HLT Lens structural change, deposit and degeneration (excl cataracts) (except PT Aphakia congenital which is excluded), HLT Lens therapeutic procedures, and HLT Cataract conditions (excluding PT Cataract congenital) (see also exclusion criteria) - Excluded:
+- Included: - Terms for resulting complications - Therapeutic procedural terms and related complications - Selected PTs linked to HLT Lens structural change, deposit and degeneration (excl cataracts), HLT Lens therapeutic procedures, and HLT Cataract conditions - Excluded: - Terms for congenital disorders with cataract as part of the syndrome.